 I am also adamant about making sure the next generation has books to read where they can see themselves in the pages of what they read.
-To be able to see and know what in possibly in life.
+To be able to see and know what is possibly in life.
 This belief is what inspired me to write my own stories because I know that the words I share could be inspiration and influence for a child…any child…who may be struggling to feel seen and heard.

 All eleven of my diverse picture books, poetry books, and workbooks teach coping skills, reinforce the universal message of love, encourage mindfulness, and facilitate inclusion for all.
-Looking back now, it is so obviously me that I loved literature and pulled my own lessons and values from the stories…but access to books with diverse characters or authors was sorely lacking.
+Looking back now, it is so obvious to me that I loved literature and pulled my own lessons and values from the stories…but access to books with diverse characters or authors was sorely lacking.